CLINICAL DATA

 Migalastat for Fabry disease in adolescents (Ramaswami et al., 2022)

-A phase 3b, multicentre, uncontrolled, open-label, 1-year study in adolescent patients with Fabry disease weighing ≥45 kg.9
+A Phase IIIb, multicentre, uncontrolled, open-label, 1-year study in adolescent patients with Fabry disease weighing ≥45 kg.9

 Study Design